 The Campus Life Office, in conjunction with Student Affairs, sponsors a wide variety of cultural activities to enhance the out-of-classroom learning experience for all of our students throughout the year.
 Past performances have brought jazz musicians, Native American Heritage Piscataway Indian Nation singers and dancers, Caribbean steel drum music, African story-telling, Latin music and dancing, German music and much more.
 Community members are also encouraged to bring their families to our programs to share in new experiences.
 We also celebrate and recognize Hispanic Heritage, Native American History, Chinese New Year, Black History, Women's History, National Coming Out Day, and more!
 We promote and encourage recognition and educational development through musical groups, dancers, theatrical performances, speakers, poetry, and delicious theme meals.

 Student organizations, CAMP, and other campus departments sponsor trips at various points throughout the year to such places as Washington, D.C., New York City, Hershey Park, University Park campus, Philadelphia, Baltimore Harbor, as well as other shopping and local sporting events.
-Additionally, groups can sponsor nights out around Mont Alto in order to rock climb, hike, play laser tag and more!
+Additionally, groups can sponsor nights out around Mont Alto in order to shop, hike, play laser tag and more!

-Students, faculty and staff at Mont Alto come together to keep the traditions alive while working on the following Special Events that occur every year on our campus including Parents and Family Weekend, Fall Fest, the Easter Egg Hunt, the Academic and Leadership Awards Weekend, Spring Fling, and New Student Orientation, all run through the Campus Life Office.
+Students, faculty and staff at Mont Alto come together to keep the traditions alive while working on the following Special Events that occur every year on our campus including Parents and Family Weekend, Fall Fest, the Easter Egg Hunt, the Academic and Leadership Awards Weekend, Spring Fling, and New Student Welcome, all run through the Campus Life Office.